SystemsApproach/private5g/software/start.rst

 address is ``10.76.28.113`` on subnet ``10.76.28.0/24``.
 We will use these three values as a running example throughout the Appendix, as a placeholder for your local details.

+Note that ``vars/main.yml`` and ``hosts.ini`` are the only two files you need to modify for now, but there are additional config files that you may want to modify as we move beyond the Quick Start deployment.
+We'll identify those files throughout this section, for informational purposes, and revisit them in later sections.

 Install Ansible
 ~~~~~~~~~~~~~~~~~~